mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The masque server should use the same forwarding mode as used by the client.
-If both modes, datagram and stream based, are used, it is recommended to the same mode as most recently used by the client or datagram mode as default.
+If both modes, datagram and stream based, are used, it is recommended to use the same mode as most recently used by the client or datagram mode as default.
 Alternatively, the client might indicate a preference in the configuration file.

 # MASQUE signalling

-One stream of the underlying QUIC connection is used as a signalling channel between the client and proxy.
+One stream of the underlying QUIC connection can be used as a signalling channel between the client and proxy.
 Both the client and the masque server can send or request an JSON {{RFC7159}} configuration file by sending an HTTP POST or GET to "/.well-known/masque/config".
 Further the masque server can PUSH status updates